spojit-flow/spojit-docs/docs/connectors/woocommerce/woocommerce-legacy-api.md

-!!! tip "Solving commong WooCommerce API Issues"
+!!! tip "Solving common WooCommerce API Issues"

     If you are running into trouble while trying to connect your WooCommerce store via the REST API, you may want to review few technical notes on the most common issues and how to solve them in [this blog post](https://robotninja.com/blog/fix-common-woocommerce-rest-api-issues/)